What is Social Media?

 - Instagram: A free photo and video sharing app that allows users to apply digital filters, frames and special effects to their photos and then share them on a variety of social networking sites.

-- LinkedIn Groups: A place where groups of professionals with similar areas of interest can share and participate in a conversations happening in their fields.
+- LinkedIn Groups: A place where groups of professionals with similar areas of interest can share information and participate in a conversations.

 Learn how to best utilize these tools with our platform specific best practices.